 Biography

-Charles Martin is a computer scientist specialising in music technology, creative AI and human-computer interaction at The Australian National University, Canberra.
-Charles develops musical apps such as MicroJam, and PhaseRings, researches creative AI, and performs music with Ensemble Metatone and Andromeda is Coming.
+Charles develops musical apps such as MicroJam and PhaseRings, researches creative AI, and performs music with Ensemble Metatone and Andromeda is Coming.
 At the ANU, Charles teaches creative computing and leads research into intelligent musical instruments.
 His lab’s focus is on developing new intelligent instruments, performing new music with them, and bringing them to a broad audience of musicians and performers.

 Prior to his present appointment as a Senior Lecturer in ccomputer science at the ANU, Charles was a postdoctoral research fellow at the University of Oslo’s Robotics and Intelligent Systems research group (2016-2019).

-Charles is co-founder of Ensemble Evolution, an international percussion trio that has been featured at the Percussive Arts Society International Convention, Lithuania’s Procesas music laboratory, and Canberra’s You Are Here festival.
-The group have released two albums of their own compositions, Sounds from the Treetops and Solstormen Live.
+Charles is a co-founder of Ensemble Evolution, an international percussion trio that has been featured at the Percussive Arts Society International Convention, Lithuania’s Procesas music laboratory, and Canberra’s You Are Here festival.
+The group released two albums of their own compositions, Sounds from the Treetops and Solstormen Live.
 Charles also developed interactive soundtracks and media for his cross-artform group Last Man to Die that toured Australia with their performance/installation work in 2010.

 In 2012, Charles completed a Master of Music Performance in Percussion at Luleå University of Technology’s School of Music and Media in Piteå, Sweden.
 The otherworldly environment of Northern Sweden became a rich source of inspiration for Charles, resulting in Nordlig Vinter, his debut album of works for percussion and computer, which was released in 2013.